 ESG Outlook: Employees vs. Executives

 As society pays increasing attention to the impact organizations have on environmental, social and governance issues, organizations have responded by investing in initiatives and programs that benefit society.
 These corporate financial interests are referred to as ESGs, and their role is to ensure accountability and systems to manage a corporation's impact.
-The SHRM Research Institute surveyed 1,009 U.S. workers and 284 executives in September and October 2022 to understand the incidence, importance and influence of ESGs in organizations.
+SHRM Research surveyed 1,009 U.S. workers and 284 executives in September and October 2022 to understand the incidence, importance and influence of ESGs in organizations.
 Here are the results:

 ESG Initiatives Can Help Organizations Reach Their Recruitment Goals